-As part of our resilient and sustainable initiative in the City of Coral Gables, we follow the Best Management practices guidelines to reduce nonpoint source pollution and promote the efficient use of water while maintaining our City beautiful.
+As part of our water quality and sustainable initiative in the City of Coral Gables, the City follows the Best Management practices guidelines to reduce nonpoint source pollution from fertilizers into our City's waterways and promote the efficient use of water while maintaining our City beautiful.

 BMPs should integrate selection, irrigation, fertilization, and pest management in a manner that minimizes environmental impacts, yet meets expectations.
 Irrigation practices influence how often we need to fertilize, and this can affect the occurrence of pest problems.
 Weigh these and other factors when making landscape management decisions.